On mixed and transverse ray transforms on orientable surfaces: Abstract

 \section{Abstract}

-The geodesic ray transform, the mixed ray transform and the transverse ray transform of a tensor field on a manifold can all be seen as what we call mixing ray transforms, compositions of the geodesic ray transform and an invertible linear map on tensor fields.
-We show that the characterization of the kernel and the stability of a mixing ray transform can be reduced to the same properties of any other mixing ray transform.
-Our approach applies to various geometries and ray transforms, including the light ray transform.
-In particular, we extend studies in de Hoop--Saksala--Zhai (2019) from compact simple surfaces to orientable surfaces with solenoidally injective geodesic ray transform.
-Our proofs are based on algebraic arguments.
+The geodesic ray transform, the mixed ray transform and the transverse ray transform of a tensor field on a surface can all be seen as what we call mixing ray transforms, compositions of the geodesic ray transform and an invertible linear map on tensor fields.
+We provide an approach that uses a unifying concept of symmetry to merge various earlier transforms (including mixed, transverse, and light ray transforms) into a single family of integral transforms with similar kernels.

 \keywords{Geodesic ray transform, integral geometry, inverse problems}

 \subjclass[2010]{44A12, 65R32, 53A99}